 61. Duplex Home.
-A residential structure that contains two (2) dwelling units, each with its own entrance.
-For the purposes of Section 20.90.020, a duplex may be defined as being attached or detached.
+A residential structure that contains two dwelling units, each with its own entrance.
 Each unit within a duplex home provides complete, independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.